When Do You Need Internet Access

-The Plex Media Server generally assume you will have an active internet connection when using it.
+The Plex Media Server generally assumes you will have an active internet connection when using it.
 While most things will still work fine if you temporarily don’t have a connection, some things do require an active connection.
 These include:

 - Adding new library content (retrieving metadata, art, etc.)

 - Dynamically Updated Server Components

 - Mobile Sync (both Mobile Sync and Cloud Sync)